|Date Due||Friday, August 31, 2018|

 Laptop Required.
-Participants should bring a laptop computer to participate in this workshop.
+Participants should bring a laptop to participate.

 Laptop Recommended.
-It is recommended, but not required, that participants bring a laptop computer to this workshop.
+It is recommended, but not required, that participants bring a laptop.

 Laptop Optional.
-It is not necessary for participants to bring laptops to this workshop.
+It is not necessary for participants to bring laptops.

 Workshop proposals are to be provided in PDF format.
 The full proposal contains an abstract and a body that describes your Workshop (as detailed below).
 The abstract needs to appear in two places: in the PDF proposal and in a text box on the submission page.